xtofl/bavco/kata_01_faces/README.md

 The product is small enough to complete three releases in 6 sprints of 10 minutes each.

+Refer to the [main README](../README.md#how-does-it-work) for how to work with the backlog.

 ## Roles

 * Product Owner: You will be asked about what to create.
 You will have to